3.3 Accommodations, Modifications, and Assistive Technology

 Assistive technology is broader than devices

 AT is not a reward and not an unfair advantage when it addresses a disability-related barrier.
-A student using an AAC device to participate in discussion is communicating.
-A student using text-to-speech during a social studies source analysis may be showing historical reasoning.
-A student using word prediction during writing may still be responsible for organizing ideas and supporting claims.
+A student using an AAC device in discussion is communicating.
+A student using text-to-speech during a social-studies source analysis may be demonstrating historical reasoning.
+A student using word prediction while writing is still responsible for organizing ideas and supporting claims.

-When a tool is approved, it should be available during ordinary classroom routines, not saved only for state tests.
-Consistent use helps the student build fluency and lets teachers gather fair evidence.
+When a tool is approved, it should be available during ordinary classroom routines, not saved only for the state test.
+Consistent use builds the student's fluency with the tool and lets teachers gather fair evidence.

 Match the tool to the target

-EAS questions often hide the target skill.
-If the lesson assesses independent decoding, reading the text aloud may change what is being measured.
-If the lesson assesses science concepts, reading support may make the assessment more valid.
-If the goal is handwriting fluency, speech-to-text may not fit that specific goal, but it may fit a separate content-writing task.
+EAS questions often hide the target skill, so identify it.
+If the lesson assesses independent decoding, reading the text aloud changes what is measured.
+If the lesson assesses science concepts, that same read-aloud makes the assessment more valid.
+If the goal is handwriting fluency, speech-to-text does not fit that specific goal, though it fits a separate content-writing task.

-The teacher should also consider training and independence.
-A tool that no one teaches the student to use is unlikely to help.
-A support that depends on an adult doing the thinking for the student may reduce independence.
-Strong answers include modeling, practice, data collection, and gradual student ownership when possible.
+Consider training and independence too.
+A tool no one teaches the student to use rarely helps, and a support where an adult does the thinking reduces independence.
+Strong answers include modeling, practice, data collection, and gradual student ownership.

 EAS traps to avoid